jjziets/vasttools/README.md

 - [Setting up 3D accelerated desktop in web browser on vastai](#setting-up-3d-accelerated-desktop-in-web-browser-on-vastai)
 - [Useful commands](#useful-commands)

+##Here is how I install guid for vast
+'''
+#Start with a clean install of ubunut 20.04.5 server.
+Just add openssh.
+sudo apt update && sudo apt upgrade -y sudo bash -c "echo blacklist nouveau > /etc/modprobe.d/blacklist-nvidia-nouveau.conf" ## this will remove nouveau from the system if it has been installed by the installer sudo bash -c "echo options nouveau modeset=0 >> /etc/modprobe.d/blacklist-nvidia-nouveau.conf" sudo update-initramfs -u echo 'GRUB_CMDLINE_LINUX=systemd.unified_cgroup_hierarchy=false' > /etc/default/grub.d/cgroup.cfg update-grub sudo reboot

+#install the nvidia drivers after reboot
+bash -c 'apt install build-essential; wget https://us.download.nvidia.com/XFree86/Linux-x86_64/525.89.02/NVIDIA-Linux-x86_64-525.89.02.run; chmod +x NVIDIA-Linux-x86_64-525.89.02.run; ./NVIDIA-Linux-x86_64-525.89.02.run'

+bash -c 'sudo apt-get update; sudo apt-get -y upgrade; sudo apt-get install -y libgtk-3-0; sudo apt-get install -y xinit; sudo apt-get install -y xserver-xorg-core; sudo apt-get remove -y gnome-shell; sudo update-grub; sudo nvidia-xconfig -a --cool-bits=28 --allow-empty-initial-configuration --enable-all-gpus' # this is needed to remove xserver so that clients can run a desktop gui in an continer wothout problems.
+It is also needed if one wants to change memory OC and fans speeds.

+#if Ubuntu is installed to a SSD and you plan to have the vast client data stored on a nvme follow the below instructions.
+echo -e "n\n\n\n\n\n\nw\n" | sudo cfdisk /dev/nvme0n1 && sudo mkfs.xfs /dev/nvme0n1p1 # this is one command that will create the xfs partion and write it to the disk /dev/nvme0n1. bash -c 'uuid=$(sudo xfs_admin -lu /dev/nvme0n1p1 | awk "{print \$NF}"); echo \"UUID=$uuid /var/lib/docker/ xfs rw,auto,pquota,discard,nofail 0 0\" >> /etc/fstab' #I added discard so that the ssd is trimeds by ubunut and nofail if there is some problem with the drive the system will still boot.
+sudo mount -a
+df -h # check that /dev/nvme0n1p1 is mounted to /var/lib/docker/ sudo bash -c '(crontab -l; echo "@reboot nvidia-smi -pm 1" ) | crontab -' sudo apt install python2.7
+#run the install command for vast
+#follow the Configure Networking as per https://console.vast.ai/host/setup
+#test the ports with running sudo nc -l -p port on the host machine and use https://portchecker.co to verify
+sudo bash -c 'echo "40000-40019" > /var/lib/vastai_kaalia/host_port_range'
+'''

 ## Analytics dashboard(Outdated and broken)
 This is an analytics dashboard for remotely monitoring system information as well as tracking earnings.